sbmlteam/sbmlteam.github.io/site/content/_index.md

 {{% /blurb %}}

 {{% blurb title="How do you use it?" icon="laptop-code" side="right" link="/facilities/showcase/" %}}
   Many software tools and databases support SBML directly.
 You don't write in SBML yourself&mdash;your software does it for you.
-The [SBML Showcase](/facilities/showcase) can yelp you find SBML-compatible software, and the [BioModels Database](https://www.ebi.ac.uk/biomodels) can help you find published models.
+And in the [BioModels Database](https://www.ebi.ac.uk/biomodels), you can find hundreds of published models in SBML format.
 {{% /blurb %}}

 {{% blurb title="Where do you get more information?" icon="book" link="/documents/" %}}